How To Make An Invention Idea Real | MAKO Design + Invent

 So you have a clear picture of your idea, and you’ve done your research.
 Your in-depth research has led you to clarify your idea and hone in on your ideal customer.
 You’ve ascertained that your idea is sound and that there’s a substantial market for it.

-Now, your next move in how to make your invention a reality is to document your idea.
+Now, your next step is to document your idea.

 Here are some key steps to take when documenting your idea: